 St. Catherine University’s Online OTA Program’s Accreditation

 Currently, St. Kate’s online OTA program in Virginia is in the second stage of accreditation.
 This means students may begin enrolling in any of the three start dates throughout the year.
-While the program is not fully accredited today, students will be able to sit for the COTA exam when the OTA program is accredited, regardless of graduation date.
+While the program is not fully accredited today, students will be able to sit for the COTA exam when the OTA program is accredited, regardless of the graduation date.

 As a part of the accreditation process, St. Kate’s will keep current and interested students up-to-date on the program’s accreditation status.
 The latest news shows St. Kate’s will receive a decision from the ACOTE prior to the graduation of the first class of students.

 If you are interested in going for an occupational therapy assistant online degree, then contact St. Kate’s today for more information on how you can transform your life in just 16 months.